"It's the quality and quantity of a few specific ingredients and how often you use them that determines how effective they are."

 We all want lush, vibrant healthy wrinkle-free skin, but with so many face creams on the market, it would be great to know which ones are effective and really worth the money.

-In today’s show Dr. Nancy Lin, PhD and holistic nutritionist takes you into the amazing world of face creams.
+In today’s show Dr. Nancy Lin, PhD, holistic nutritionist, takes you into the amazing world of face creams.
 Learn which ingredients to look for when shopping for the perfect face cream for you.
 Plus learn how you make your own at home!

 - 04:00: Effectiveness of face creams depends on the quality and quantity of certain ingredients